-- 14 - DNA fingerprinting has become an important analytical technique, largely due to its use in 'screening' crime suspects.
+- 14 - 7 DNA fingerprinting has become an important analytical technique, largely due to its use in 'screening' crime suspects.
 It also has a range of applications in modern analysis including determining family links, medicine and archaeology. - (a) (i) DNA fingerprinting uses an analytical technique you have studied.
-What is the name of that technique? - :) In order to come out DNIA first manifesting, the DNIA must first be backers down into - (ii) In order to carry out DNA fingerprinting, the DNA must first be broken down into shorter lengths of polynucleotides.
+What is the name of that technique? - - (ii) In order to carry out DNA fingerprinting, the DNA must first be broken down into shorter lengths of polynucleotides.
 How is this accomplished? - (iii) What part of the DNA fragments enables them to move in an electric field?